How to understand lenses for dslr cameras

 Understanding focal length and its impact on your photos will help you select the right lens for the type of photography you want to pursue with your DSLR camera.

-See also Best entry level dslr camera of all time
+See also Best nikon dslr camera for filmmaking

 Understanding Aperture and Depth of Field